 The consequences of inadvertently over-contributing to RRSPs and TFSA can be quite costly.
 Sandeep Kapil found this out recently.
 The CRA had refused to cancel his RRSP over-contribution tax, interest and penalties (Sandeep Kapil v Canada Revenue Agency and Attorney General of Canada, 2011 FC 1373).

-Excess RRSP contributions are subject to a special tax of 1% per month (up to a maximum of 60 months) on the excess amount beyond a $2,000 limit.
+Excess RRSP contributions are subject to a special tax of 1% per month on the excess amount beyond a $2,000 limit.
 A taxpayer who over-contributes must also file an annual T1-OVP return to report the excess contribution and is liable for interest and penalties for either not filing the form or filing it out late.

 There is relief from this over-contribution tax where the excess amount arose “as a consequence of a reasonable error” and “reasonable steps are being taken to eliminate the excess.”